Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption: Experimental Apparatus and Data Processing

 The XUV transient absorption experiments are conducted on a table-top apparatus that starts with a Ti:sapphire laser (Coherent Astrella).
 The output is 7\,mJ at 1\,kHz with a pulse duration of 35\,fs at a center wavelength of 795\,nm.
 From the laser output, 2.3\,mJ is reflected from a beam splitter and focused into a 2.2 meter long 400 micron inner diameter hollow core fiber filled with neon at a pressure of 30\,Psi for supercontinuum generation.
 The supercontinuum output of the hollow core fiber spans an octave from 500 to 1000\,nm with a pulse energy of 1.5\,mJ and is mechanically chopped to 100\,Hz prior to collimation.
 The beam is subsequently collimated with a magnification of 1.25 to the fiber input and compressed with seven pairs of PC70 double angle chirp mirrors (Ultrafast Innovations) that support the entire beam bandwidth and a Z-cut 2\,mm thick ammonium dihydrogen phosphate crystal \cite{Timmers2017}.
 The resulting beam is sent into the Mach-Zender interferometer via a 1\,mm thick beam splitter (90T:10R), where the transmitted beam is used for HHG, and the reflected portion is used for the pump.
 Both pump and HHG driving pulse are optimized with fused silica wedges for fine tuning of the dispersion and are approximately 4\,fs in duration.
-The HHG driving arm is focused (50 cm focal length) into an argon filled gas cell for HHG where a broadband XUV (35-73\,eV) pulse is generated as the probe pulse.
+The HHG driving arm is focused (50 cm focal length) into an krypton filled gas cell for HHG where a broadband XUV (35-73\,eV) pulse is generated as the probe pulse.
 The residual NIR-VIS driving field is filtered out with a 100\,nm thick Al foil that acts as a high-pass filter.
 The XUV pulse is focused onto the thin film sample by a gold-coated toroidal mirror implemented in a 2f-2f imaging configuration and subsequently dispersed onto a CCD camera (PIXIS 400B) in a flat-field grating spectrograph where the transmitted spectrum is measured.
 The pump in the Mach-Zender is time delayed to the probe by an optical delay line with an optical encoder (Attocube), and focused (1\,m focal length) onto the sample after recombining in a collinear geometry with the XUV by an annular mirror.
 The pump beam is removed by a second 100\,nm thick Al foil prior to entering the spectrograph chamber.
 The pump beam is both transmitted and blocked at each time delay to collect XUV spectrum with and without the pump.
-The XUV absorption spectra undergo noise reduction via an edge-referencing scheme \cite{Geneaux2021OE} in the 60-73\,eV region where no TA signal is observed to improve the noise floor to about 1\,mOD.